Vanessa Mdee: 2012: MTV Base Meets and music premier

-2013
+2013: Global Shapers and MTV Base’s Hunters Oasis

-In, 2013 Mdee got added to the Dar es Salaam hub of the World Economic Forum as a Global Shaper.
-In October 2013 Mdee joined the GAVI Alliance again at the UN General Assembly where she spoke on a panel with Yoweri Museveni, President of Uganda.
-This trip ended with Mdee closing the NASDAQ by ringing the ceremonial closing bell, along with UNAIDS Executive Director Michel Sidibe and Ibrahim Boubacar Keita, President of Mali.
-Mdee was in turn awarded by the Global Health and Diplomacy for her work in advocacy.
+In 2013, Mdee participated in the Global Shapers initiative through the Dar es Salaam hub of the World Economic Forum.
+In October 2013, she joined the GAVI Alliance at the United Nations General Assembly, where she spoke on a panel with Ugandan President Yoweri Museveni.
+The visit concluded with her ringing Nasdaq’s ceremonial closing bell alongside UNAIDS Executive Director Michel Sidibé and Malian President Ibrahim Boubacar Keïta.
+She subsequently received an award from Global Health and Diplomacy for her advocacy work.

-Mdee hosted MTV Base's Hunters Oasis; a music festival around Africa with appearances from some of the African continents hottest artists and DJs.
+Mdee hosted MTV Base's Hunters Oasis; a music festival around Africa with appearances from artists and DJs from across the African continent.
 She also hosted Tanzania's Epiq Bongo Star Search Season 7 and Dume Challenge, seasons 1 and 2.
-Mdee also released her second single "Come Over" in November 2013 which has been on charts in Tanzania, Nigeria, Uganda, Kenya etc.
+Mdee also released her second single "Come Over" in November 2013.